BossRighteous/MiSTer_Games_GUI/README.md

 ### Notice
-This is a development WIP!
-All planned features are 'proven' in isolation but full support is in progress. \
-Currently Supported Features listed below
+Currently migrating to Go for the rest of dev

+After some initial work in python, I found the runtime too slow to be usable.

+`src` is python, will be deleted when Go is working better `src/cmd` are go paths

 # MiSTer_Games_GUI
-Low-resolution analog friendly MiSTer Python script GUI for your game library.
+Low-resolution analog friendly MiSTer script GUI for your game library.

-Runs on MiSTer, using Groovy Mister core for headless graphics processing.
+Will run on MiSTer ARM chip, using Groovy Mister core for headless graphics processing.

-Will include utilities for data processing from scrapper API(s).
-All image data will need transcoded to uncompressed BGR8 bytes
+Will include utilities for data processing from scrapper API(s)?

+# Go install direction
+- build release TBD

-# WIP install directions
+# Old Python install directions
 - ssh to MiSTer
 - `cd /media/fat/Scripts/`
 - `mkdir MiSTer_Games_GUI`